alicevillar/BasicCalculator/README.md

 This is a personal small project containing four versions of a basic calculator.
 It aims to present different approaches to perform the four basic arithmetic operations: addition, subtraction, multiplication and division, depending upon the user input.

 As my first project, this calculator program has been a great opportunity to develop coding skills.
 Building four versions for a calculator helped me bring together everything I was learning and understand coding concepts better.
-My approach was to start small with a simple version of a calculator and then add more functionality later.
+My approach was to start small with a simple version of a calculator and then gradually add more functionality later.

 ## VERSION 1 -> BasicCalculator_1A.py